 - New Rule Regarding Bonus Conferring

 - Players are encouraged to confer (on bonuses) orally.
-However, players may confer on bonuses using Zoom Chat if all message are sent to “Everyone” (see next rule for elaboration on how conferral must be witnesasble).
+However, players may confer on bonuses using Zoom Chat if all messages are sent to “Everyone”.
+(See the next rule for elaboration on how conferral must be witnessable.)
 Regardless of how conferring occurs, the team’s answer must be given orally (and prefaced with “Our answer is”).

 - New Rule Regarding Communication

 - Players may not privately communicate with anyone else during gameplay via any medium (including Zoom Chat).
 A private communication is anything not immediately and easily seen or heard by every participant in the game (except to the extent that connection problems might interfere).
 Players may communicate with other participants or outside parties when gameplay is stopped.

 - Definition of Gameplay Stoppage

 - During an online match, gameplay is considered to be “stopped” before the first question is read, during a timeout called by either team, at halftime, before overtime, in situations similar to those of Rules F.8.c or F.8.e that would normally entail stopping the clock, and as specified by the Change to Rule D.5 above.
 In general, gameplay is not “stopped” between questions, even if a question is not being read or answered at that exact moment.

 - New Rule Regarding Protests on Network Issues

 - Protests regarding network issues or performance, including (but not limited to) latency and its handling by BuzzIn.Live, are not permitted.